 The body of this grill is made of powder-coated steel and while it is not thick, it is a step up from the Traeger Pro Series Pellet Grills.
 Opposite the controller is a stainless steel work table (an optional fold-down front table is also available).
 The legs are solid and the grill sits on two wheels and two casters for easy movement.
 All in all, the build is solid.

 One extra point to talk about.
 The main cooking grate on the Traeger Ironwood Pellet Grill can be set in two positions.
 A lower position for searing and higher temperature grilling, and a higher position for low and slow smoking.
 This provides a simple path to greater versatility.

 There is only one temperature probe port, so you can’t monitor more than one food item at a time.
+The single meat probe comes standard.
 The display is comparatively simple, but you can easily control the grill without WiFi.

 Traeger has made some serious investments in their pellet controller app.
 It is more than just a method for adjusting cooking temperatures or monitoring food temps, you get a full cooking app.

 The app also monitors pellet fuel levels and will send alerts for high and low temperatures, preset doneness levels, and low pellet warnings.
 You can change the cooking temperature and activate the super smoke or keep warm functions.

 The WiFIRE App also contains a series of step-by-step instructions for preparing and smoking most popular food items.
 Right now, the app contains over 1,500 recipes with more added all the time.

 The Traeger WiFIRE app is one of the most sophisticated and detailed in the industry.
 Only the Weber Connect App comes close.